 This lack is all the more troubling when one considers how, for decades, women have been more liable to be injured or killed in crashes.
 Any female occupant wearing a seat belt is 73% more likely than a man is to be severely injured in a frontal crash.
 In any crash, female drivers and right-front passengers are 17% more likely than are age-matched male drivers and right-front passengers to die.

 Not until 2003 was a female dummy introduced in crash tests for the IIHS and the National Highway Traffic Safety Administration.
 However, being nothing more than a scaled-down version of the male dummy, it does not take into account the physiological differences between male and female bodies.
-Women may also wear their seat belt differently and sit nearer to the steering wheel.
+Women may also wear their seat belts differently and sit nearer to the steering wheel.

 Having crash avoidance technology is not enough.
 It’s crucial that crash test standards improve because, for better or worse, most automakers simply design their cars to pass these tests.